peteroupc/peteroupc.github.io/colorgen.md

 [^21]: The terms _lightness_ and _chroma_ are relative to an area appearing white.
 The corresponding terms _brightness_ and _saturation_, respectively, are subjective terms: _brightness_ is the perceived degree of reflected or emitted light, and _saturation_ is the perceived hue strength (_colorfulness_) of an area in proportion to its brightness.
 (See also the CIE's International Lighting Vocabulary.)
 CIELAB has no formal saturation formula, however (see the Wikipedia article on [**colorfulness**](https://en.wikipedia.org/wiki/Colorfulness)).

-[^22]: This section focuses on CMYK because printing systems that involve inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of five or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.
+[^22]: This section concerns mostly CMYK because printing systems that involve inks other than cyan, magenta, yellow, and black (notably "extended gamut" systems of five or more inks, and systems that use custom "spot" color inks) are not yet of general interest to programmers.

 [^23]: This page does not detail how multidimensional interpolation works, but an example is SciPy's [**`griddata`**](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html) method.